target/POSSUM/README.md

 #### Device Changes Within Provided Components

-As noted earlier POSSUM should be able to function with other devices in the categories listed provided the device is compatible with JPOS standards.
+As previously noted POSSUM should be able to function with other devices in the components listed provided the device is compatible with JPOS standards.

 - Ensure proper unit tests are created corresponding to the device classes
 - Verify that the changes do not impact simulator functionality